Fichtel & Sachs: Duomatic & Automatic

 SHIMANO 'AB-100 AUTO-2' AUTOMATIC 2-SPEED HUB

 In 1975, Shimano Introduced a new automatic shifting hub, (named the 'AB-100 Auto-2').
 This hub used a similar mechanism design to the Sachs A2110 hub, where the gear shifting was done automatically, without rider control, based on the centrifugal motion of two small fly-weights against return-springs (at low rotational speed the springs move the fly-weights inwards, at high rotational speed the weights fly outwards against the springs, and engage the higher gear).
 The Shimano AB-100 Auto-2 was unique and different from the Sachs A2110, because it was fitted with a large plastic ring on the outside of the hub, next to the drive sprocket (14T to 20T).
 By rotating this plastic ring, (clockwise or anti-clockwise), the rider could increase or decrease the spring tension inside the hub, regulating the speed when the hub shifted gear; the range was 50-150 rpm.
 The plastic became fragile after a few years and shifting ring was easily damaged.
-Like the Sachs A2110 this was also an unusual product, and like the A2110 the gear shifting was done by flywheel action, depending on the rotation speed of the hub.
-Probably only a few thousand AB-100 Auto-2 hub gears were ever made, so they are now extremely rare, and very difficult to find, especially in an unbroken and working condition.
+Probably only a few thousand AB-100 Auto-2 hub gears were ever made, so they are now extremely rare, and very difficult to find, especially in working condition.
+Patent dates from 1970 (see download)

 STURMEY ARCHER S-2 TWO SPEED 1966